kopeckyf/taupy/documentation/source/basic/positions.rst

 .. note:: Coherence does not imply closedness.
 Under condition (1b), a coherent position is only required not to contradict its inferential obligations.
-But a coherent position can still not follow some of them, e.g. by being a partial position and not assigning a value to the conclusion, or by suspending judgement on it.
+But a coherent position can still not follow some of them, e.g. by being a partial position and not assigning a value to the conclusion.

    Coherence and completeness jointly imply closedness.